-Knobs that turn the surface burners on and off are marked as to which burners they control.
+The knobs that turn the surface burners on and off are marked as to which burners they control.

 The two knobs on the left control the left front and left rear burners.
 The two knobs on the right control the right front and right rear burners.
-The center left knob controls the center oval burner.